Smithsonian Astrophysical Observatory (SAO) Predoctoral Program welcomes

-applications from current graduate students pursuing thesis research in
+applications throughout the year from current graduate students pursuing thesis research in

 astrophysics or related fields.
 Applicants in theory, observation, instrument